 Turn Off Social Media (for a wee while)

 We are overloaded with information at the moment.
 It’s sometimes hard to distinguish fact from fiction and to not feel overwhelmed by the constant updates.
 If you are reading social media, make sure to seek updates from reputable sources like the World Health Organisation (WHO).
 It’s important to take some time to come off our social media and switch off.
 Why not read a book, listen to a podcast, watch a film or dance like nobody’s watching!
+Remember, you can also hide words or hashtags from appearing on your Twitter Feed or disable comments on your posts if you are feeling overwhelmed.
+You can find out how to do this here.

 Keep in Touch

-Regular walking, running or out on your bicycle are great ways to clear your mind and help you to keep your immune system strong.
+It’s easy to push exercise to one side when normality starts to resume but remember that regular walking, running or out on your bicycle are great ways to clear your mind and help you to keep your immune system strong.

 BBC - Balance workout with Team GB's Emily Sarsfield